Gistly

 DPDP Act compliance readiness.
 For BPOs operating in India, Gistly's compliance monitoring is built with the Digital Personal Data Protection Act in mind, helping you detect and flag conversations where agents may be mishandling personal data.

+Is automated call scoring accurate enough to replace manual QA?
 Modern AI scoring systems achieve high accuracy on well-defined criteria like compliance phrase detection, script completion, and talk-to-listen ratio.
 They are less reliable on subjective measures like empathy or rapport.
 The best approach combines automated scoring for coverage and consistency with targeted human review for nuanced evaluations.
 Most organizations find that automated scores correlate within 85 to 95% of calibrated human evaluations.

+How can a BPO move from 2% call sampling to 100% call auditing?
 Start by documenting your current QA scorecards in a digital format.
 Select an automated scoring platform that integrates with your telephony system.
 Run a 2 to 4 week calibration period where automated and manual scores are compared side by side.
 Once scores align, transition to automated scoring as the primary method while retaining human review for edge cases.

+What is the difference between manual QA and automated QA in a call center?
 Manual QA relies on human analysts listening to a small sample of calls (typically 1 to 5%) and grading them against an evaluation form.
 Automated QA uses AI to score 100% of calls against the same criteria, consistently and at scale.
 Manual QA offers depth and nuance on reviewed calls but misses the vast majority of interactions.
 Automated QA provides complete coverage and consistency but may require human oversight for subjective quality measures.

+Can automated call scoring work with multilingual calls?
 Yes, but language support varies significantly between platforms.
 Some only support English.
 Others handle major global languages.
 For contact centers in India and Southeast Asia, look for platforms that support Indic languages and code-switching, where agents naturally mix languages within a single conversation.

+Ready to score 100% of your calls?
 See how Gistly automates call scoring for BPOs and contact centers.
-Request a free demo →
+Request a free demo

 Gistly audits every conversation automatically — compliance flags, QA scores, and coaching insights in 48 hours.